immesys/bw2/doc/oob.md

 ### tque - Tap Query
 A tap query frame is the same as a query frame.
 It is not currently implemented

+### make - MakeEntity
+Fields:
+* kv(contact) - the contact information for this entity
+* kv(comment) - the comment information for this entity
+* kv(expiry) - the date in RFC3339 format for the entity to expire
+* kv(expirydelta) - the duration after now for the entity to expire.
+Allowable suffixes include ms,s,m,h
+* MULTIPLE kv(revoker) - the verifying key of an entity authorized to revoke this entity
+* kv(omitcreationdate) - bool: if true, do not include the creation date in this entity

+This creates a new entity, generating the keypair.
+It returns a `resp` frame with an error if something went wrong, otherwise it returns a `rslt` frame with kv(vk) and po(1.0.1.2) for the created entity.

+### makd - MakeDOT
+Fields:
+* REQUIRED kv(to) - the VK to issue the DOT to
+* kv(ttl) - the time to live for the DOT (allowed transfers)
+* kv(ispermission) - bool: defaults to false.
+If true, this is an application level permission DOT
+* kv(expiry) - the date in RFC3339 format for the DOT to expire
+* kv(expirydelta) - the duration after now for the DOT to expire.
+Allowable suffixes include ms,s,m,h
+* kv(contact) - the contact information for this DOT
+* kv(comment) - the comment information for this DOT
+* MULTIPLE kv(revoker) - the verifying key of an entity authorized to revoke this DOT
+* kv(omitcreationdate) - bool: if true, do not include the creation date in this DOT
+* kv(accesspermissions) - if this is an access DOT, these are the access permissions
+* kv(uri) - if this is an access DOT this is the URI.
+Can be given split as kv(mvk) and kv(uri_suffix)

+This creates a new DOT, from the connection's entity to the given entity.
+It returns a `resp` frame with an error if something went wrong, otherwise it returns a `rslt` frame with kv(hash) and a po for the created DOT.

+### makc - MakeChain
+Fields:
+* kv(ispermission) - bool: if true, this is an application level permission chain.
+Defaults to false
+* kv(unelaborate) - bool: if true, return the RO of the unelaborated chain.
+Defaults to false
+* MULTIPLE kv(dot) - the hash of a DOT to include in the chain, must appear in order

+This creates a new DOT chain made of the given dots.
+It returns a `resp` frame with an error if something went wrong, otherwise it returns a `rslt` frame with kv(hash) and a po for the created DChain.